keuller/vuelm/docs/Api.md

 ### Vuelm.info()

-Prints out on browser console the informations about Vuelm.
+This method prints out on browser's console the informations about Vuelm.

 ```javascript
 	import Vuelm from 'vuelm'